-Several groups of people or organizations are recommended to get a lab-certified lead water test:
+Several groups of people or organisations are recommended to get a lab-certified lead water test:

 - Homeowners: If you own a home, especially an older one, it’s a good idea to get your water tested for lead, as lead can leach into drinking water from pipes, fittings, and fixtures that contain lead.
 If your water supply has lead, steps can be taken to address the contamination and protect your health.

 - Renters: Even if you don’t own your home, you still have the right to know if your water contains lead.
 You can ask your landlord or property manager to get your water tested, or you can request to see the results of any previous tests.